STUzhy/slidev-mcp/docs/quickstart.md

 #### 3. Install Node.js (>=20.0)
 - Visit [Node.js Official Website](https://nodejs.org/) to download and install the LTS version
+- **Important**: During installation, ensure "Add to PATH" option is checked to add Node.js to system PATH environment variable
 - After installation, run `node --version` in command line to verify the installation
+- If the command is not recognized, you may need to manually add Node.js installation directory to your system PATH

 ## Install Project Dependencies